 When bed bugs hatch, they are 1 mm long, white in color, with six legs, two antennae, and three body parts.
 The abdomen may be bright red if the insect has had a blood meal.
 As a bed bug develops, it becomes tan and then brown in color.
-It develops creases in its abdomen that look like horizontal lines.
-And, even though a bed bug becomes less transparent as it develops, it is never fully opaque.
-You should be able to see internal structures in its abdomen that have been coated by the insect's black feces.
+It develops creases in its abdomen that look like horizontal lines and even though a bed bug becomes less transparent as it develops, it is never fully opaque.
+You should be able to see internal components in its abdomen that have been coated by the bugs black feces.
 If you or your kids see a bed bug, it is important to take steps to inspect all items that may have been exposed to bed bugs and wash any items in hot water that can be washed.
-Items that cannot be washed should be left outside your home until they can be treated by a professional.
+Items that cannot be washed should be left outside your home until they can be treated by a professional pest technician.

 How Bed Bugs Spread In School

-There are a few ways a bed bug might go from one student to the next or from a teacher to a student.
+Here are a few ways a bed bug might go from one student to the next, or from a teacher to a student:

 If a batch of eggs hatch in a transportable item that has been brought into a school, those newly hatched nymphs can get into the belongings of your children.

 If a batch of eggs is attached to a sweater or shirt, children can share these eggs when they come into contact with each other.

 If bed bug nymphs or adults are carried in, they can crawl from one item to the next.
 This is likely to happen in a dark location.

 Since children share close spaces at school, it is possible for bed bugs to use a school as a way to spread from home to home, but it is more likely that kids will pick bed bugs up when they go to a friend's house.